shivarajpatil7733/shivarajpatil7733/README.md

 - 👋 Hi, I’m @shivarajpatil7733
-- 👀 I’m interested in BlockChain Development,Web3
+- 👀 I’m interested in BlockChain Development
-- 🌱 I’m currently learning dApps,smart contract,,BlockChain Security,Writing Smart Contract using Solidity,React,Javascript,Node.js,web3.js,RESTAPi
+- 🌱 I’m currently learning Smart Contract using Solidity
 - 💞️ I’m looking to collaborate on BlockChain and Web3 development
 - 📫 How to reach me shivarajpatil7733@gmail.com